O1SoftwareNetwork/handson-ml3/constant/docs/process-commit.md

 since it is ignored by git.

-Notebook .ipynb files can be large, so consider trimming image results from them before committing.
+Notebook .ipynb files can be large, so consider trimming image results with `nbstripout` before committing.
-On the flip side, you might want github to display analysis images, so it's a judgement call, just understand the tradeoffs and make a conscious decision.
+On the flip side, you might want GitHub to display analysis images, so it's a judgement call, just understand the tradeoffs and make a conscious decision.